antevens/boatcontrol/README.md

     Two Extra MCP23017 TTL outputs

+Feel free to modify this to suit your own needs or have it made as it's currently configured.
+Be careful when upgrading circuit breakers to not exceed the current/thermal capacity of the board.
+If you use thinner copper than 6oz make sure to appropriately downgrade the thermal breakers to reduce maximum current.

 # Software

 For examples of how to use Node Red to control this board see
     {INSERT_NODE_RED_LINK_HERE}
     {INSERT_NODE_RED_DEMO_HERE}

-Feel free to modify this to suit your own needs or have it made as it's currently configured.
-Be careful when upgrading circuit breakers to not exceed the current/thermal capacity of the board.
-If you use thinner copper than 6oz make sure to appropriately downgrade the thermal breakers to reduce maximum current.

-# Key features
+# Key design decisions and parameters

 * All critical components are through-hole for field maintenance on moving platforms and secure attachment for vibration and G loads.
 * All relays can be controlled from either the RPi/Nvidia or using analog control signals via RJ45/CAT5/6 connectors/cables.
 * All onboard relays are latching dual coil with individual control circuits.